 While the legal acquirer in the Merger Agreement is VPCC, for financial accounting and reporting purposes under accounting principles generally accepted in the United States ("U.S. GAAP"), Legacy Dave is the accounting acquirer, and the Business Combination is accounted for as a "reverse recapitalization."
 A reverse recapitalization does not result in a new basis of accounting, and the consolidated financial statements of the combined entity represent the continuation of the consolidated financial statements of Legacy Dave in many respects.
-Under this method of accounting VPCC is treated as the "acquired" company for financial reporting purposes.
-For accounting purposes, Legacy Dave is deemed to be the accounting acquirer in the transaction and, consequently, the transaction will be treated as a recapitalization of Legacy Dave (i.e., a capital transaction involving the issuance of stock by VPCC for Dave Capital Stock).
+Under this method of accounting acquirer in the transaction and, consequently, the transaction will be treated as a recapitalization of Legacy Dave (i.e., a capital transaction involving the issuance of stock by VPCC for Dave Capital Stock).
 Accordingly, the consolidated assets, liabilities and results of operations of Legacy Dave will become the historical consolidated financial statements of the combined company, and VPCC's assets, liabilities and results of operations have been consolidated with Dave beginning on the Closing Date.
 Operations prior to the Business Combination will be presented as those of Legacy Dave in future reports.
 The net assets of VPCC are recognized at historical cost (which is expected to be consistent with carrying value), with no goodwill or other intangible assets recorded.